-EMBL prospect member states: Hungary, Poland and the Slovak Republic www.ebi.ac.uk/about
+EMBL prospect member states: Poland and Lithuania.

+www.ebi.ac.uk/about

 How EMBL-EBI is funded

 The largest part of EMBL-EBI funding comes from the governments of EMBL's member states.

 The global importance of our work is reflected in the fact that we also attract significant funds from the European Commission, the US National Institutes of Health, the Wellcome Trust, the Research Councils and our industry partners.